MicrosoftDocs/cloud-adoption-framework/docs/govern/deployment-acceleration/discipline-improvement.md

 **Potential activities:**

-- Configure a desired state configuration monitoring and reporting tool.
+- Configure a Desired State Configuration monitoring and reporting tool.
 - Regularly review configuration tools and scripts to improve processes and identify common issues.
 - Work with development, operations, and security teams to help mature DevSecOps practices and break down organizational silos that lead to inefficiencies.